outsidenote/eventualize/docs/learn-more/why-should-i-use-it.md

 It's that easy.

-Each pink circle that use saw above is a folding logic, and each box after that node is the resulting state.
+Each pink circle that you saw above is a folding logic, and each box after that node is the resulting state.

 At this point, you probably have some questions.
 Like: